zserraakkaya/100-days-of-code/log.md

 ### Day 26: February 11, 2024

 **Today's Progress**: Cart.jsx page added.
 When someone clicks 'add to cart' button on an item, that item added to the cart.
 And Cart.css page added.
+Count of items on the cart added to the cart icon's top-right corner.

 ---